ZEISS/pylibczirw/README.md

 # Versioning
 This [package](#packaging) follows [Semantic Versioning](https://semver.org/).

-For the sake of simplicity, **any** source code change that will eventually go into the __main__ development [branch](#contribute) needs to be accompanied by an update to the version number in setup.py, i.e. no filtering on source code level is carried out.
+Version bumps are carried out automatically using [Python Semantic Release](https://python-semantic-release.readthedocs.io/en/latest/index.html).
 Note: When updating major version, this must be synchronised with a [Colab template update](doc/jupyter_notebooks).

 # Packaging

-A package installable through pip is generated as part of a [build](https://github.com/ZEISS/pylibczirw/actions/workflows/publish.yml) and pushed to [PyPI](https://pypi.org/project/pylibczirw/).
+A package installable through pip is generated as part of a [build](https://github.com/ZEISS/pylibczirw/actions/workflows/build.yml) and pushed to [PyPI](https://pypi.org/project/pylibczirw/).

 # Release Process
   1. Once changes have been merged to develop, a PR with updated version (see: [Versioning](#versioning)) should be created to develop.